10 Sacred Herbs That Can Clear Your Home Of Negative Energy

 Simple cones of sandalwood smell delightful as they burn, and they fill the air with lots of grounding and centering aromatherapy.

-10. And just in case you don't want to burn anything...use Himalayan salt lamps.
+If you don't want to burn anything...use Himalayan salt lamps

 While you don't technically "burn" Himalayan salt lamps, you can use them to create feelings of peace and prosperity.
 They are ideal for offices and homes where burning things is not an option, and they look gorgeous as they glow.